A Workforce for the Future

 Parkland College – Derrick Baker, Dean, Career and Technical Education

-Project Exploration – Cachetta Potts
+Project Exploration – Cachetta Potts, Communications Manager

 University of Illinois, College of ACES – Caitlin Morris, Academic Advisor & Recruitment Coordinator